 - Buy Service Credit: Add years for prior public or military service.

-- Delay Retirement: Avoid early retirement penalties for a full benefit.
+- Delay Retirement: Avoid early retirement penalties for a fuller benefit.

 Every extra year in the classroom can mean extra dollars in your pension.